AlexSapoznikov/comment-to-doc/README.md

 - **description** - one-line description text
 - **content** - multi-line description text

-If you need to use the parser for your own purposes, you can import it like this:
+If you need to use the parser for your own purposes, you can import and use it like this:
 ```
 import { commentParser } from "comment-to-doc";

+commentParser(text, tags);
 ```

 ## <a name="generate-doc">Generating document</a>